hayatoutahar/hayatoutahar/README.md

 ## Relationship with technology
 I treat technology as a tool of power.
-My priority is to align innovation with empowerment, sovereignty, and ethical progress.
+My priority is to align innovation with empowerment, sovereignty and ethical progress.